Lake of the Woods, Virginia

-Lake of the Woods is a census-designated place in Locust Grove, Orange County, Virginia.
+Lake of the Woods is a census-designated place in Locust Grove, Orange County, Virginia, United States.
 It is a gated subdivision covering approximately 2,600 acres with 4,260 lots (850 with lake frontage) distributed among 16 sections (many named after well-known southern names and landmarks).
-It includes more than 41 miles of paved private roads.
+It includes more than 41 miles of paved private roads, and since 2020 has been listed in the Washington–Baltimore combined statistical area.

-Lake of the Woods has grown into a bedroom community for Fredericksburg, within the trade area of Spotsylvania County, Virginia and points north toward Washington, D.C.
+Lake of the Woods has grown into a bedroom community for Fredericksburg, within the trade area of Spotsylvania County.
 The population as of the 2010 Census was 7,177.